ableinc/polysecrets-js/README.md

 * Choose whether to generate secrets with just UUIDs, Alphanumeric characters or both
 * Choose whether to mix the case of each letter in the secret. i.e. a mix of upper and lower case letters (hELlO).
 * Persist generated secrets to ensure the same secret isn't used twice

-The CLI (below) has full details of each option (except automated option)

 ## Polysecrets-js CLI